Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 She set up the trend of frilly necklines, puffy sleeves and shades of white in gowns.

-5. Kate Middleton – 2011
+Kate Middleton- 2011

 Kate Middleton’s Alexander McQueen wedding gown was created by Sarah Burton.
 The use of elegant lace that created beautiful arm detailing and neckline brought out the structure of her neck.

-Now sheer lace is used around the areas of waist, cuffs and the gown skirts with different tulles and sparkles to create an array of rhythm.
+Nowadays sheer lace is used around the areas of waist, cuffs and the gown skirts with different tulles and sparkles to create an array of rhythm.

-6. Meghan Markle – 2018
+Meghan Markle- 2018

 Meghan Markle’s dress by Clare Waight Keller for Givenchy inspired copies overnight.
 Her dress defined a new wave of simplicity and rawness.